lukestano22/CT-3-Prog-ii/README.md

 # Java Swing Menu GUI

-A simple Java Swing application that demonstrates building a user interface with a top menu bar and interactive options.
+A simple Java Swing application for my Programming II class that demonstrates building a user interface with a top menu bar and interactive options.

 ## 🧠 Features